stellar/go/exp/services/webauth/README.md

 # webauth

-This is a [SEP-10] Web Authentication implementation based on SEP-10 v1.2.0 that requires the master key have a high threshold for authentication to succeed.
+This is a [SEP-10] Web Authentication implementation based on SEP-10 v1.3.0 that requires a user to prove they possess a signing key(s) that meets the high threshold for an account, i.e. they have the ability to perform any high threshold operation on the given account.
+If an account does not exist it may be optionally verified using the account's master key.

 SEP-10 defines an endpoint for authenticating a user in possession of a Stellar account using their Stellar account as credentials.
 This implementation is a